Bylaws of the

 E. Circulation Procedures.

-the year of record (not the year of
+to it a unique LBRC number, consisting of the year of record (not the year of

 receipt) followed by a hyphen and the next available unused number, starting